nightblade9/SonicBoom/README.md

 ## FAQ

 **Q: Why does this exist?**
 **A:** Because, as of 2025, there is no maintained cross-platform audio library that you can use in .NET 8+ to play OGG files.
+I'm not an audio expert by any means; the .NET community needs to pick up where NAudio left off.

 ## Credits